 Honduras Withholding Tax on Invoices: Rates, Rules, and Filing

-Honduras withholding tax rates for all payment types, comprobante de retencion rules, and SAR filing deadlines.
-No treaties — standard rates apply universally.
+Honduras withholding tax rates for cross-border and resident payments, comprobante de retencion rules, SAR filing deadlines, and no treaty-rate relief.